 Tablet and capsule forms of omeprazole exist in the following strengths: 10mg, 20mg, and 40mg.

 Omeprazole liquid is classified as a special product in the UK.
 It is made on an individual basis for each patient, usually children, but also patients with swallowing difficulties.
 To learn more about omeprazole liquid, please read my separate post on this product.
-Omeprazole became the first choice when PPIs are considered in the treatment due to low cost and effectiveness.
+Omeprazole became the first choice when PPIs are considered in the treatment due to low cost and effectiveness of the treatment.

 Lansoprazole is the second most prescribed PPI in the UK.
 Lansoprazole is available in the form of 15mg and 30mg capsules and orodispersible tablets.
 When prescribed, orodispersible formulations (brand name: Zoton FasTab) are commonly used in patients with swallowing difficulties or in children.
 Orodispersible tablets dissolve in the mouth when placed on the tongue.

 Esomeprazole comes in forms of capsules and tablets, available as 20mg and 40mg preparations.
-Esomeprazole can be prescribed as a generic medication or as Nexium.
-The latter is not commonly prescribed due to the price difference between generic versions of esomeprazole and Nexium.
+Esomeprazole can be prescribed as a generic medication or as a branded drug called Nexium.
+The latter is not commonly prescribed due to the big price difference between generic versions of esomeprazole and Nexium.

 Pantoprazole on prescription comes only in the form of tablets.
 20mg and 40mg of pantoprazole drug are available.
 Pantoprazole is not commonly prescribed in the NHS.